-Who would have thought that mouth could cause such serious problems to the body?
+Who would have thought that the mouth could cause such serious problems to the body?
 A bacterium growing in the teeth makes the gums weak and prone to infections.
-Mouth is the gateway to the body; hence it is more prone and link to many chronic diseases you might be suffering from.
+The mouth is the gateway to the body.
+Hence, it is more prone and links to many chronic diseases you might be suffering from.

-Here is a list of diseases that might be caused due to poor oral health effects that is bound to make you take better care of your teeth:
+Here is a list of diseases that might be caused due to poor oral health effects that are bound to make you take better care of your teeth:

-If you have some periodontal disease or have been experiencing loss of teeth, then it is highly likely that you might be suffering from Diabetes.
-High blood glucose level provides an ideal condition for bacteria to thrive in the mouth and grow on gums.
+If you have some periodontal disease or have been experiencing a loss of teeth, then it is highly likely that you might be suffering from diabetes.
+A high blood glucose level provides an ideal condition for bacteria to thrive in the mouth and grow on gums.
 Fortunately, if you are able to control one, you can manage the other.
-So to an extent the impact of it can be controlled.
+So to an extent, the impact of it can be managed.

 Gum disease may increase your risk of getting respiratory infections, such as chronic obstructive pulmonary disease (COPD) and pneumonia.
-Te periodontal bacteria can travel through the blood streams to the lungs and aggravate it thus causing a lot of breathing trouble.
+The periodontal bacteria can travel through the bloodstreams to the lungs and aggravate it, causing a lot of breathing trouble.

 The common link between osteoporosis and periodontal disease is bone loss.
-Bone strength can easily be identified with an oral health check up and that can help indicate if you are suffering from early stage of osteoporosis.
-Treating Osteoporosis in such cases become crucial as it should be done before it can weaken the bones of the jaw of the person suffering with periodontal disease.
-Understanding the signs of this at an early stage is very helpful as the patient can start to receive treatment before suffering a painful and potentially debilitating fracture.
+Bone strength can easily be identified with an oral health check-up and that can help indicate if you are suffering from an early stage of osteoporosis.
+Treating Osteoporosis in such cases becomes crucial as it should be done before it can weaken the bones of the jaw of the person suffering from periodontal disease.
+Understanding the signs of this at an early stage is very helpful, as the patient can start to receive treatment before suffering a painful and potentially debilitating fracture.

-Periodontitis has common link with Rheumatoid Arthritis (RA) due to its common pathogenesis and clinical presentation.
-Patients with RA are eight times more likely to have periodontal disease compared to control patients.
-Both the conditions are characterized by chronic inflammation in the soft-tissue site adjacent to bone.
-Both the diseases together will require life time disease management.
+Periodontitis has a common link with Rheumatoid Arthritis (RA) due to its common pathogenesis and clinical presentation.
+Patients with RA are eight times more likely to have the periodontal disease compared to control patients.
+Both conditions are characterized by chronic inflammation in the soft-tissue site adjacent to bone.
+Both the diseases together usually require lifetime disease management.
 In an effort to best maintain oral health, RA patients are encouraged to brush and floss on a regular basis and visit a dentist twice a year.